umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 - Umbraco:Forms:Security:FormsApiKey
 - Umbraco:Forms:FieldTypes:Recaptcha

-These namespaces are relevant when adding an SMTP to the Umbraco CMS, saving the Umbraco Forms API key, or using ReChaptcha for Umbraco Forms.
+These namespaces are relevant when adding a Simple Mail Transfer Protocol (SMTP) to the Umbraco CMS, saving the Umbraco Forms API key, or using ReChaptcha for Umbraco Forms.